aws-ia/terraform-aws-eks-blueprints/patterns/bottlerocket/README.md

 ## Validate

 * List all Nodes in the cluster.
-You should see three Nodes that belongs to the defined MNG, and should be in the `v1.27.4-eks-cedffd4` version since we are using a specific AMI ID to teste the BRUPOP.
+You should see three Nodes that belongs to the defined MNG, and should be in the `v1.27.4-eks-cedffd4` version since we are using a specific AMI ID to test the BRUPOP.

 ```bash
 $ kubectl get nodes